SonyaMoisset/Team-Treehouse_Training/README.md

 - Practice Including PHP with HTML => VIEWED | 16/06/2017
 - The CSS calc() Function => VIEWED | 17/06/2017
 - Create a Modal Window with CSS => VIEWED | 18/06/2017
+- Create an Accordion Menu with CSS => VIEWED | 18/06/2017

 # Courses
 - Website Basics => COMPLETED | 14/12/2016 | 101 points